kooscode/xenium-programmer/README.md

 - You can upload any XeniumOS image to the Xenium Flash by using the `xenium-programmer` in the root of this repo
 - NOTE - The xenium-programmer tool, already has the Bitbus and OpenXenium firmware locations built in!
-- For example to program the XeniumOS GOLD you would run: `./xenium-programmer xenium-bin/xenium_blue.bin`
+- Example: `./xenium-programmer xenium-bin/xenium_blue.bin`  (This will program the BLUE themed XeniumOS)

 ![jtag-pinout](images/sshot.png)